-All faculty, staff, students and visitors parking a vehicle at SLU must comply with the University and state parking regulations, policies and procedures.
+All faculty, staff, students and visitors parking a vehicle at Saint Louis University must comply with University and state parking regulations, policies and procedures.

 All motor vehicle parking regulations are in effect 24 hours a day, seven days a week, including periods when classes are not in session.
 Multiple violations or continued abuse of parking regulations, policies and procedures will result in parking privileges being denied and/or relocated at owner's expense to off-campus storage.
 Mechanical problems, inclement weather or other vehicular disabilities do not justify parking violations.

 A parking permit does not guarantee you a parking space, but only an opportunity to park within a specified area or areas.
 The Office of Parking and Card Services and the Department of Public Safety are authorized to restrict the use of spaces on a temporary basis to accommodate special meetings, University-sponsored activities or construction Advance notice will be provided.

 The maximum speed in parking garages or lots is 10 m.p.h.

 All vehicles parked on SLU property are parked at the risk of the vehicle owner.
 The University is not responsible or liable for loss or damages by reason of fire, theft, collision or other cause to parked vehicles or contents of the same.
 The vehicle owner and occupants assume full responsibility for any personal injuries that may occur while the vehicle is parked on SLU property.

 Failure to comply with the University and state parking regulations, policies and procedures for parking could result in fines, boots, tows, and/or revoking of parking privileges on University property.